wangfowen/owenwangdotcom/_posts/2013-11-17-are-you-my-motherland-3.md

 or parked cars, allowing bikers to feel extremely secure.
 Even my friend who hates biking was willing to give it a shot because of how safe it looked.

+Because of all the bikes, the city had an air of calm and quiet, yet busyness at the same time.
 Below is an example of the separated bike lanes, as well as what I mentioned before about the juxtaposition in the architecture.

 {% image /images/cph_mix.jpg "Also, pretty colors in the sky!" %}

-Because of all the bikes, the city had an air of calm and quiet, yet busyness at the same time.
-On top of all that, the metro gave estimates for arrival times with 30 second precision.
+On top of all that, the metro gave estimates for arrival times with 30 second accuracy.

 ## Entertainment ##

 There is no shortage of entertainment in Copenhagen.
 We didn't go, but Tivoli, the second oldest amusement park in the world, is located right downtown.
 It's also a pleasure garden according to wikipedia.
 That did not at all mean what I hoped it would.
 Christiania, the green light district, is just one canal south.
 That meant exactly what I thought.

 There's also several cool museums and gardens, and just in general biking around